 (7) Copies from Solicitation Files.
 Any Person may obtain copies of material from solicitation files upon payment of a reasonable copying charge.

 (8) Minority, Women Emerging Small Business.
 State Contracting Agencies shall provide timely notice of Contract Award to the Advocate for Minority, Women and Emerging Small Business if the estimated Contract Price exceeds $5,000.
+See ORS 200.035.

+(9) Contents of Award Record for Small Procurements.
+When the award of a Public Improvement Contract is exempt from the competitive bidding process pursuant to ORS 279C.335(1)(c), the Contracting Agency's record shall include the following information, when the contract price meets or exceeds the dollar threshold in ORS 279C.335(1)(c):

+(a) Documentation of the actions taken by the Contracting Agency to comply with ORS 200.035; and

+(b) Documentation of the actions taken by the Contracting Agency to invite qualified businesses or enterprises, that the Certification Office for Business Inclusion and Diversity certifies under ORS 200.055, to participate in the procurement.

-See ORS 200.035.Statutory/Other Authority: ORS 279A.065 Statutes/Other Implemented: ORS 279C.365 & 279C.375
+Statutory/Other Authority: ORS 279A.065 Statutes/Other Implemented: ORS 279C.335, 279C.365 & 279C.375

 137-049-0440 Rejection of Offers